imrancio/blog/content/posts/improving-ci-cd/index.md

 ## Containerisation

 _Containerisation_ is a way to package software into standardised units for development, shipment and deployment.
+It is a form of OS virtualization that leverages the features of the host operating system to isolate processes and control their access to memory, disk space, and CPUs.
+It allows us to deploy multiple applications using the same operating system on a single virtual machine or server.

+In contrast, traditional _virtualisation_ (VMs) allows running multiple operating systems on the hardware of a single physical server.

 ### Docker

 The Fabric V2 GraphQL API is containerised with [Docker](https://www.docker.com/).
 Essentially, there is a _Dockerfile_ for the API, which is like a blueprint for all the things needed for the API to function and how to build/run the API (based off other standardised units).
 The Docker _image_ built from this blueprint can be pushed to a container registry, like [AWS ECR](https://aws.amazon.com/ecr/).
 The images can be _tagged_ under a variety of versions according to our release/deploy cycles and CI/CD pipelines.
 You can then run instances of the images in Docker _containers_ in a variety of different hardware/OS configurations.

+> The main difference between Docker and VM is that Docker provides container virtualisation while VM provides hardware-level virtualisation.

 ## Container Orchestration